'No emotion, no social media' but 3am joy in Melbourne

 It is quite the turnaround for Arnold, after an unimpressive qualification campaign in which they scraped through an inter-confederation play-off against Peru on penalties to secure their spot in World Cup Group D alongside world champions France, as well as Denmark and Tunisia.

-Still questions surrounded Arnold, however the idiosyncratic Aussie has never lacked in self belief and has now guided his country into the last 16 - not that he will be allowing any of his players to enjoy it yet.
+Still questions surrounded Arnold, however the idiosyncratic Aussie has never lacked in self-belief and has now guided his country into the last 16 - not that he will be allowing any of his players to enjoy it yet.

 "No celebrations!" he said.
-"That's why we won after a great win against Tunisia, no celebrations, no emotion, sleep and no social media."
+"That's why we won after a great win against Tunisia.
+No celebrations, no emotion, sleep, and no social media."

-This message had not quite filtered through to Australia matchwinner Leckie when he spoke to BBC Two straight after the game.
+This message had not quite filtered through to Australia match-winner Leckie when he spoke to BBC Two straight after the game.

 He said: "I'm proud, exhausted, everything.
-Hard to describe the emotions right now, we always believed as a group we could do it.
+Hard to describe the emotions right now.
+We always believed as a group we could do it.

 "We had our doubters but with our spirit, our belief, our work ethic and how close we are as a group, it shows on the pitch.
-That last 15-20 minutes, we battled until the end and it didn't matter what they threw at us, we weren't conceding.
+That last 15-20 minutes, we battled until the end and it didn't matter what they threw at us.
+We weren't conceding.

-"So proud but again we'll make the most of it tonight but then it's all about recovery because we've got another coming up."
+"We'll make the most of it tonight but then it's all about recovery because we've got another coming up."

 The doubters will have looked at the make-up of this Australia team, which on paper has none of the star power of 16 years ago.